 National insurance scheme (NIS) contributions

 Employees and self-employed persons are required to be insured under a state-administered programme of social security insurance.
-Employees and self-employed persons contribute at a rate of 2.75% on a maximum remuneration/earnings of JMD 1.5 million.
-Employers also contribute at a rate of 2.75% on a maximum remuneration of JMD 1.5 million.
+Employees and employers contribute at a rate of 3% (each) on a maximum remuneration of JMD 1.5 million per annum.
+Self-employed persons contribute at a rate of 6% on maximum earnings of JMD 3 million per annum.
+The income threshold for both employed and self-employed individuals increased to JMD 5 million per annum with effect from 1 April 2022.
 NIS contributions are tax deductible.

 National housing trust (NHT) contributions

 NHT contributions are made by employers at the rate of 3% while employees contribute at the rate of 2% on all taxable emoluments received from employment in Jamaica.
 Self-employed persons also contribute at a rate of 2% of earnings.
 An employer's contribution is tax deductible but that of an employee is not.
 Employee’s contributions are refunded after seven years, and an employer's contribution is not refundable.

 Expatriate employees, on application, are entitled to a refund of their contributions when they leave the island permanently.

 Education Tax is charged at the rates of 3.5% for employers and 2.25% for employees after the deduction of NIS contributions and contributions to an approved superannuation scheme.
 Only the employer's contributions are tax deductible, and the amounts paid are not refundable to either the employer or the employee.

 HEART contributions are payable monthly by employers only, at the rate of 3% of the wage bill.
 The contributions are tax deductible.